numberplates/plateit-api-docs/helpers/actions/build-order.md

 ## Delegations

-If any products are delegated to be fulfilled by other companies, the necessary delegated packages will be created automatically.
+If any items are delegated to be fulfilled by other companies, the necessary delegated [OrderPackage](/objects/order-package.md) objects will be created automatically.
 If the delegated company uses a different shipping provider or doesn't have the same service available, the closest match will be found and applied.

-More information about how this enpoint handles delegations can be found on [this page](/delegations/method-02.md).
+More information about how this endpoint handles delegations can be found in the [delegation guide](/fundamentals/delegations.md).

 ## Example Request